rbtq/simpleSpdlogWrapper/README.md

   bool m_shouldFileLog = false; //!<should log statements output to a file

   char m_minFileLogLevel = 1; //!<the minimum log level requirement for a maessage to be output to a file

+  std::string m_directory = "logs/"; //!<the directory that the log files will be outputted to

 };